Sonia Sanchez: Early life

+Teaching and activism

 Teaching

-Sanchez taught 5th Grade in NYC at the Downtown Community School, until 1967.
+Sanchez taught 5th grade in New York at the Downtown Community School, until 1967.
 She has taught as a professor at eight universities and has lectured at more than 500 college campuses across the US, including Howard University.
-She was also a leader in the effort to establish the discipline of Black Studies at the university level.
-In 1966, while teaching at San Francisco State University, she introduced Black Studies courses.
-Sanchez was the first to create and teach a course based on Black Women and literature in the United States and the course she offered on African-American literature is generally considered the first of its kind, as it was taught at a predominantly white university.
-She viewed the discipline of Black Studies as both a new platform for the study of race and a challenge to the institutional biases of American universities.
-These efforts are clearly in line with the goals of the Black Arts Movement, and she was a known Black feminist.
+She was also a leader in the effort to establish the discipline of Black studies at the university level.
+In 1966, while teaching at San Francisco State University, she introduced Black studies courses.
+Sanchez was the first to create and teach a course based on Black women and literature in the United States and the course she offered on African-American literature is generally considered the first of its kind, as it was taught at a predominantly white university.
+She viewed the discipline of Black studies as both a new platform for the study of race and a challenge to the institutional biases of American universities.
+These efforts are in line with the goals of the Black Arts Movement, and she was a known Black feminist.
 Sanchez was the first Presidential Fellow at Temple University, where she began working in 1977.
-There, she held the Laura Carnell chair until her retirement in 1999.
-She is currently a poet-in-residence at Temple University.
+There, she held a Laura Carnell Professorship until her retirement in 1999; she is now professor emeritus.
 She has read her poetry in Africa, the Caribbean, China, Australia, Europe, Nicaragua, and Canada.

 Activism

-Sanchez supported the National Black United Front and was a very influential part of the Civil Rights Movement and the Black Arts Movement.
-In the early 1960s, Sanchez became a member of CORE (Congress for Racial Equality), where she met Malcolm X. Though she was originally an integrationist in her thinking, after hearing Malcolm X speak Sanchez became more separatist in her thinking and focused more on her black heritage and identity.
+Sanchez supported the National Black United Front and was an influential part of the civil rights movement and the Black Arts Movement.
+In the early 1960s, Sanchez became a member of the Congress of Racial Equality, where she met Malcolm X. Though she was originally an integrationist in her thinking, after hearing Malcolm X speak Sanchez became more separatist in her thinking and focused more on her Black heritage and identity.

-In 1972, Sanchez joined the Nation of Islam, during which time she published A Blues Book for Blue Black Magical Women (1974), but she left the organization after three years, in 1975 because her views on women's rights conflicted with the Nation's.
+In 1972, Sanchez joined the Nation of Islam, during which time she published A Blues Book for Blue Black Magical Women (1974), but she left the organization after three years, in 1975, because her views on women's rights conflicted with the Nation's.
 She continues to advocate for the rights of oppressed women and minority groups.

-She wrote many plays and books that had to do with the struggles and lives of Black America.
-Among her plays are Sister Son/ji, which was first produced Off-Broadway at the New York Shakespeare Festival Public Theater in 1972; Uh, Huh: But How Do it Free us?, staged in Chicago at the Northwestern University Theatre in 1975, and Malcolm Man/Don't Live Here No Mo’, first produced in 1979 at the ASCOM Community Center in Philadelphia.
+She wrote many plays and books that have to do with the struggles and lives of Black America.
+Among her plays are Sister Son/ji, which was first produced off-Broadway at the New York Shakespeare Festival Public Theater in 1972; Uh, Huh: But How Do it Free us?, staged in Chicago at the Northwestern University Theatre in 1975; and Malcolm Man/Don't Live Here No Mo’, first produced in 1979 at the ASCOM Community Center in Philadelphia.

 Sanchez has edited two anthologies of Black literature: We Be Word Sorcerers: 25 Stories by Black Americans (1974) and 360° of Blackness Coming at You (1999).
 She is also committed to a variety of activist causes, including the Brandywine Peace Community, MADRE, and Plowshares.